open-cloud/xos/docs/core_models.md

   having a "controller" which effectively corresponds to the `Service` model itself (i.e., its purpose is to generate a "control interface" for the service).
 There  is no "Controller" model bound to a service.
-(Confusingly, CORD does include a `Controller` model, but it represents information about OpenStack.
-There is also a `ServiceController` construct in the TOSCA interface for CORD, which provides a means to load the `Service` model for a given service into CORD.)
+(Confusingly, XOS does include a `Controller` model, but it represents information about OpenStack.
+There is also a `ServiceController` construct in the TOSCA interface, which provides a means to load the `Service` model for a given service into XOS.)

 * **ServiceDependency:** Represents a dependency between a *Subscriber* service on a *Provider*  service.
-The set of `ServiceDependency` and `Service` models defined in CORD collectively represent the edges and verticies of a *Service Graph*, but there is no explicit "ServiceGraph" model in CORD.
+The set of `ServiceDependency` and `Service` models collectively represent the edges and verticies of a *Service Graph*, but there is no explicit "ServiceGraph" model.
 The dependency between a pair of services is parameterized by the `connect_method` by which the service are interconnected in the data plane.Connect methods include: